Skip navigation

 Application Information

-Supported by the Carnegie Corporation of New York and located within SAIS’s Henry A. Kissinger Center for Global Affairs, IPSCON is dedicated to helping emerging scholars, especially PhD students and candidates, navigate between the worlds of scholarship and policy in their research, teaching, and careers.
-Over the course of the academic year, IPSCON participants may engage in a three-day retreat in the Adirondacks, a two day policy workshop in Washington, DC, and a virtual seminar series during the semester that brings together students, preeminent scholars, and current and former senior government officials in wide-ranging conversations.
+Supported by the Carnegie Corporation of New York and located within SAIS’s Henry A. Kissinger Center for Global Affairs, IPSCON is dedicated to helping emerging scholars, especially PhD students, navigate between the worlds of scholarship and policy in their research, teaching, and careers.
+Over the course of the academic year, IPSCON participants will engage in a three-day retreat in the Adirondacks, a two-day policy workshop in Washington, DC, and a virtual seminar series during the semester that brings together students, preeminent scholars, and current and former senior government officials for wide-ranging conversations.
 IPSCON members will also have access to the IPSCON alumni community for networking and mentorship.

 Application Process and Deadline